Friday, 6 March 2026

 but he stayed on in England and, as he always writes, pursued “no other profession” than writing.

 His wife was a teacher.
 He had a part-time job as a presenter for the Radio & later was an editorial assistant for the trade publication of the Concrete Industry.
-I think he'd have been perfectly happy with a full time job with the Beeb.
+I think he'd have been perfectly happy with a full time job at the Beeb.
 He believed that his colour told against him.
 He was probably right.

 Living to this day almost alone in the countryside,